-The operation of Abingdon Reservoir will reduce winter flooding.
-Depending on the extent of reduction, this may have significant adverse effects on downstream sites of nature conservation interest, whose value relies on periodic winter flooding or water levels in general.
+The operation of Drayton Reservoir may reduce the extent of winter flooding although not necessarily the frequency.
+Depending on the extent of reduction, this may have significant adverse effects on downstream sites of nature conservation interest, whose value relies on periodic winter flooding or on water levels in general.
 Flooding enriches and softens soil and is beneficial to both invertebrates and wading birds in particular.
 It also maintains botanic diversity by improving the competitive ability of less aggressive species.